 Paper 2 will consist of:

-Paper 3 will require you to study from a selection of topics:
+Paper 3 will require you to study Issues and debates as well the topics below:

 Below you will find all the resources you need for both AS and A-level exams (more is being added over time).

 - Explanations of conformity

 - Situational variables affecting obedience

 - Agentic state and legitimacy of authority